-A notice of proposed IHA was published to the Federal Register on March 23, 2023 (88 FR 17646).
-That notice described, in detail, L-DEO's activity, the marine mammal species that may be affected by the activity, and the anticipated effects on marine mammals.
-During the 30-day public comment period, NMFS did not receive any public comments.
+A notice of NMFS' proposal to issue an IHA to L-DEO was published in the Federal Register on June 7, 2023 (88 FR 37390), beginning a 30-day comment period.
+That notice described, in detail, L-DEO's activities, the marine mammal species that may be affected by the activities, and the anticipated effects on marine mammals.
+In that notice, we requested public input on the request for authorization described therein, our analyses, the proposed authorization, and any other aspect of the notice of proposed IHA, and requested that interested persons submit relevant information, suggestions, and comments.
+NMFS received no relevant or substantive public comments.